-According to the U.S Department of Education’s National Center for Education Statistics (2013), clinic in 2011 there were 4, hospital 599 2 and 4-year post-secondary educational institutions in the United States, eligible to receive Federal Title IV Financial Aid programs.
+According to the U.S Department of Education’s National Center for Education Statistics (2013), in 2011 there were 4, 599 2 and 4-year post-secondary educational institutions in the United States, eligible to receive Federal Title IV Financial Aid programs.
 So finding the right school for you may seem impossible!

 Taking a few pages from Steven Covey in his book, 7 Habits of Highly Successful People, the first step is to “begin with the end in mind.”
 What does this mean to you the military-related student?
 It means to think long-term and determine what you want to do when you get out of the military.
 What job do you want to do?
 What career do you want to enter into?
 Do you want to start your own business and become an entrepreneur?
 What academic credentials do you need?

 These are just a few of the questions you really need to answer before starting your search for a college to attend and degree program to study.
 By answering these questions, you will be better able to establish an educational goal and determine the steps necessary for you to achieve it.
-We will go cover selecting a degree program in our next Blog.
+We will go cover selecting a degree program in our next blog post.

 When looking at colleges to attend, one of the first things you need to take into account, before any other consideration, is to determine the accreditation type of the institution.
 In my travels as director of military programs and while doing research for my book, I had the opportunity to attend many college fairs on military installations.
 At every college fair I attended what amazed me the most, were the misconceptions on accreditation by the service members and others attending the fairs.
 Why is the accreditation of the school important?
 Basically, accreditation is a measure of the quality of the overall educational experience students can expect at a given institution.